 Internally, the read/write replication is implemented using the primary/backup approach with leases.
 When a file is opened, all OSDs that have a replica "talk" to each other to decide which replica becomes the primary.
 In XtreemFS we use leases for the primary election, this means that an OSD will become primary for some time.
-If it fails, the lease times out and another OSD can become primary.
+As long as the file is accessed on the OSD, the lease will be periodically renewed in the background.
+If the OSD fails, the lease times out and another OSD can become primary.
 Once a replica has acquired the lease to become primary, it checks with the other replicas to ensure all replicas are in a consistent state.
 After this so called replica reset phase, the primary processes client operations.
 Reads can be executed locally on the primary.
 However, operations that modify data such as write and truncate, are executed on the primary which passes these updates on to the other replicas (backups).